 KEEP IT SIMPLE

 What do I mean by keep it simple?
 It isn’t necessary to know every single additive, preservative, or chemical that is found in processed foods, but there are some that are worthy of knowing, or at least spotting in the ingredient list on food labels.
 I, without fail, read the ingredient list of everything I purchase because it’s just good sense to know what I’m putting in my body.
 Granted, I’ve been known to overlook a couple things here and there in certain situations (which I’m not recommending), but I still read the list.
 Then I know I’m making an educated decision as to whether I want to consume it.
 I haven’t learned and memorized every toxic chemical that’s hidden in food, but I’m familiar with some of the worst and most common.
 Often, I don’t even read the entire ingredient list once I’ve spotted one or more from the list below.
-While very small quantities may not hurt me, it ALL adds up, and if we overlook everything often, most of the time, or all the time, then we aren’t treating our bodies right.
+While very small quantities may not hurt me, it ALL adds up, especially over time.
+We aren’t treating our bodies right if we overlook it often, most of the time, or all the time.

 IN SHORT, HERE IS THE LIST OF THINGS TO AVOID: